oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

 Hummingbirds can migrate over 2000 miles per year, so let's remove the hummingbird's account when it migrates away from the garden.

-Simply removing the resource and trying to run `terraform plan` will yield an error:
+Simply removing the `bird` resource description from `main.tf` and trying to run `terraform plan` will yield an error:

 ```
 Error: Reference to undeclared resource